141st Infantry Regiment "Catanzaro": World War I

 During World War I the Brigade "Catanzaro" fought on the Italian front: from July to August 1915 the brigades was deployed on the Karst plateau, where it participated in the Second Battle of the Isonzo.
 In January 1916 the brigade fought at Oslavia and in May on the slopes of Monte Mosciagh.
 In August 1916 the brigade was back on Karst plateau for the Sixth Battle of the Isonzo fighting on the slopes of Monte San Michele and for the summit of Nad Logem.
-On 28 December 1916 the King of Italy Victor Emmanuel III awarded the 141st Infantry Regiment Italy's highest military honor, the Gold Medal of Military Valour, for the regiment's conduct during the Sixth Battle of the Isonzo.
+On 28 December 1916 the King of Italy Victor Emmanuel III awarded the 141st Infantry Regiment Italy's highest military honor, the Gold Medal of Military Valor, for the regiment's conduct during the Sixth Battle of the Isonzo.

+In February 1917 the infantry regiments of the Brigade "Catanzaro" ceded both two companies to help from the infantry regiments of the newly formed Brigade "Murge".
 In May 1917 the brigade fought in the Tenth Battle of the Isonzo for the summit of Lukatic and in August of the same year the brigade fought in the Eleventh Battle of the Isonzo on the slopes of Monte Ermada.
 In 1918 the brigade had been transferred to the Sette Comuni front and operated in the Val d'Astico and Val Posina valleys.
 After the war the brigade and its two regiments were disbanded in June 1920.